Characterising 4-tangles through a connectivity property: Tangles from minors

 \subsection{Internal 4-connectivity}

 \begin{lemma} Let $\{A,B\}$ be a 3-separation of graph~$G$ such that $|A|=3$ or the induced subgraph $G[A]$ is a claw.
 Then every 4-tangle in~$G$ orients $\{A,B\}$ towards~$B$. \end{lemma} \begin{proof} Let $\tau$ be a 4-tangle in~$G$.
 If $|A|=3$, then $G[B]=G$, so $\tau$ cannot orient $\{A,B\}$ towards~$A$.
 Suppose that $G[A]$ is a claw.
 Then $G[A]$ can be written as the union of two paths $P_1,P_2$ with two edges.
-For both $i=1,2$, the 4-tangle~$\tau$ orients $\{P_i,G\}$ towards~$G$.
+For both $i=1,2$, the 4-tangle~$\tau$ orients $\{V(P_i),V(G)\}$ towards~$V(G)$.
 As $G=G[B]\cup P_1\cup P_2$, the 4-tangle~$\tau$ must orient $\{A,B\}$ towards~$B$. \end{proof}

 \begin{proposition} Let $G$ be an internally 4-connected graph.
 Then every 3-separation of~$G$ has one side that is larger than the other.
 Orienting every 3-separation of $G$ towards its largest side defines a 4-tangle in~$G$, and this is the only 4-tangle in~$G$. \end{proposition} \begin{proof} Let $G$ be an internally 4-connected graph.
 Then $G$ has at least six vertices or $G=K_5$.
 Hence every 3-separation of $G$ has one side that contains more vertices than the other, and we let $\tau$ orient each 3-separation to its largest side.
 Suppose for a contradiction that $\tau$ contains separations $(A_1,B_1),(A_2,B_2),(A_3,B_3)$ such that $G[A_1]\cup G[A_2]\cup G[A_3]=G$.
 Since $G$ is internally 4-connected and $|A_i|<|B_i|$, each $G[A_i]$ has only three vertices or is a claw, so $G$ has at most nine edges.
 Combining this with the fact that $G$ has minimum degree at least three, we find that $G$ has exactly six vertices and is 3-regular.
-Thus $G$ is a~$K_{3,3}$, contradicting that $G$ is internally 4-connected.
+Combining 3-regularity with internal 4-connectedness, we find that the neighbourhoods of the vertices of $G$ form independent sets.
+We now derive that $G=K_{3,3}$, as follows.
+Let $v$ be an arbitrary vertex of~$G$, and let $X$ denote its neighbourhood.
+Since $|V(G)|=6$, the graph $G$ has exactly two more vertices $a,b$ besides the vertices in $\{v\}\cup X$.
+Since $G[\{v\}\cup X]$ is a claw and $G$ is 3-regular, every vertex in $X$ is adjacent to both $a$ and~$b$.
+So $G$ contains a spanning $K_{3,3}$, and by 3-regularity we have $G=K_{3,3}$.
+But $G=K_{3,3}$ contradicts that $G$ is internally 4-connected.
 Therefore, $\tau$ is a 4-tangle.

 Suppose now for a contradiction that $\tau'$ is another 4-tangle in~$G$.
 Then $\tau'$ orients some 3-separation $\{A,B\}$ of~$G$ differently than~$\tau$.
 Since $G$ is internally 4-connected, one of $G[A]$ or $G[B]$ has only three vertices or is a claw, contradicting \cref{4tangleAvoidsClaw}.
 Thus, $\tau$ is unique. \end{proof}